kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 $ javac -classpath ./path/to/the/sdk.jar  GettingStartedStorage.kt
 $ java -classpath .:./path/to/the/sdk.jar GettingStartedStorage
 Connected!
-New document added to yellow-taxi collection!
+New document added to the yellow-taxi collection!
 ```

 You can perform other actions such as [delete](/sdk/jvm/1/controllers/document/delete), [replace](/sdk/jvm/1/controllers/document/replace) or [search](/sdk/jvm/1/controllers/document/search) documents.
 There are also other ways to interact with Kuzzle like our [Admin Console](/core/2/guides/essentials/admin-console), the [Kuzzle HTTP API](/core/2/api/essentials/connecting-to-kuzzle) or by using your [own protocol](/core/2/protocols/essentials/getting-started).

 Now you know how to:

-- Store documents in a Kuzzle Server, and access those
+- Store documents in a Kuzzle Server, and access to those

 ## Subscribe to realtime document notifications (pub/sub)

-Time to use realtime with Kuzzle.
+Time to use Kuzzle's realtime capabilities.
 Create a new file `GettingStartedRealtime.kt` with the following code:

 <<< ./snippets/realtime.kt